 Keep Coffee Beans in an Airtight Container

 As stated above, oxygen is the main enemy of coffee.
 Oxidation slowly changes the chemistry of your coffee beans, a process that ruins the flavor.
 So storing your beans in an airtight container is one of the best ways to keep them fresh for as long as possible.
+Here we selected the best coffee canisters for you to narrow down your list.

 Some coffee bags reseal like a ziplock bag, but most coffee bags rely on a loose fitting/bendable tie to close.
 These do not keep oxygen away from your beans.
 So even if you want to keep the coffee bag, remove the air before closing and store it in an airtight jar or container.